luisacutillo78/RbasicStats/README.md

 Before satating you need to visit the #Getting Started# section (developed by Tania Allard): http://bitsandchips.me/BAD_days/about/

 For the first two classes are focused on descriptive statistics and ada visualization.
-The corresponding set of notebooks are:
+The corresponding set of notebooks are: <br>

 NotebookRbasicStats1.ipynb <br>
-NotebookRbasicStats2.ipynb
+NotebookRbasicStats2.ipynb <br>
-NotebookRbasicStats3.ipynb
+NotebookRbasicStats3.ipynb <br>
-NotebookRbasicStats4.ipynb
+NotebookRbasicStats4.ipynb <br>

 Download this set notebooks locally or clone it on Microsoft Azure, just clicking on: https://notebooks.azure.com/luisacutillo/libraries/RbasicStats1

 For the following classes, focuse on probability densities and distributions and the main hupothesis yesting procedures.
-The corresponding set of notebooks are:
+The corresponding set of notebooks are:<br>

-Comments.ipynb
+Comments.ipynb <br>
-Frequency.ipynb
+Frequency.ipynb <br>
-Ttest.ipynb
+Ttest.ipynb <br>
-One Way Anova.ipynb
+One Way Anova.ipynb <br>

 Download this set notebooks locally or clone it on Microsoft Azure, just clicking on: https://notebooks.azure.com/luisacutillo/libraries/Tests